-The Loire Valley is one of the world’s greatest--but most under-appreciated--sources for fresh, versatile, unfussy wines.
+The Loire Valley is one of the world’s greatest--but most under-appreciated--sources for fresh, versatile, un-fussy wines.
 There’s actually good news in this, since the gap between the renown of Loire wines and their true quality allows savvy wine lovers to snap up excellent wines that are priced well below their actual value.
-This is true for Loire whites and sparklers, but the discrepancy between performance and price is probably widest for the region’s delicious reds, which feature a light, soft profile that makes them perfect for many foods that would be overwhelmed by the big, brawny reds that are so popular these days.
+This is true for Loire whites and sparklers, but the discrepancy between performance and price is probably widest for the region’s delicious reds, which feature a light, soft profile that makes them perfect for many foods that would be overwhelmed by the big, brawny reds that remain so popular these days.

 Although Loire reds have a devoted following in Paris bistros (and elsewhere among those few who know them), the fact is that Loire wines as a group aren’t as easy to know as they are to enjoy.
 This situation merits our attention before we turn specifically to the region’s reds, since you might otherwise wonder, “If Loire wines are so good, why haven’t I heard more about them?”